top of page

 Perry blinked and swallowed.
 “I wrote it when my father passed,” he said quietly.

 Perry awoke the next morning with the sense that something inside him had changed.
-There was a lightness in his bones.
-A freshness in his step.
+There was a lightness in his bones, a freshness in his step.

-And when Friday rolled around again, Perry returned to Inky’s.
+When Friday rolled around Perry returned to Inky’s.
 He sat at the keys.
-He began Shoreless River.

 The young man was there, mouthing every word.